davidfcarr/rsvpmaker-for-toastmasters/readme.txt

 2. Data collected through the plugin feeds performance reports, such as this one showing progress toward Competent Communicator.

 == Changelog ==

+= 4.2.3 =

+* Support for custom timer background images

+= 4.2.2 =

+* A few more tweaks to timer.
+Words Green, Yellow, Red appear in main screen, not just popup.
+* Checking that Jitsi integration still works.

 = 4.2.1 =